European Championships

 Seeding

-Seeding for individual events will be based on the last European Ranking List published before the championships.
+Seeding for individual events will be based on the last World Ranking List published before the European Championships.

-Seeding for doubles events will be on the basis of a seeding list prepared by the Ranking Committee.
+Seeding for doubles events will be based on a seeding list prepared by the Ranking Committee.

 Previous Championships Results